-Cardano is the only project that follows a scientific approach to develop its blockchain, which is being built by an expert and experienced team of engineers and academics.
+Cardano is the only project that follows a scientific approach to develop its blockchain and is peer-reviewed, which is being built by an expert and experienced team of engineers and academics.
 The blockchain's primary objective is to deliver scalable, secure, and robust technology for running financial applications that can be reliably used by millions of consumers daily.
 That's why the project team has employed the same meticulous approach used in mission-critical banking systems.The long-term vision of the blockchain and its cryptocurrency aligns the challenges and requirements of both the users and regulators, providing them with a way to engage and interact seamlessly.
 This innovative style of regulatory digitisation is likely to deliver financial freedom and inclusion to millions of users globally who currently don't have access to financial services due to a wide variety of reasons.
 On the one hand, the underlying network will bring regulatory efficiency; on the other, the ADA token will ensure the quick and affordable transfer of money.

 How Does Cardano Work and What Technology Is Behind It?

 Cardano follows a slightly different model as compared to other blockchains.
 Its blockchain has two layers, a settlement layer, and a computational layer.
 The first layer has been completed, and it's now functional.
-It enables consumers to send and receive Cardano (ADA) tokens, from one wallet to another.
+It enables consumers to send and receive ADA tokens, from one wallet to another.
 It uses a similar method that's employed by Ether.
 The second layer is under development, and its objective is to enable users to initiate and sign up on smart contracts.
-Although it may sound similar to Ethereum blockchain, Cardano has some advantages over it.
+Although it may sound similar to Ethereum blockchain, it has some advantages over it.

 For starters, it's more adaptable as you can modify it according to the requirements of end-users.
 For instance, different countries have different financial and monetary regulations.
 The same contract can be written in such a way that it can change how information is stored, processed, and accessed according to those regulations.
 And since the computational layer is separate, ADA users can still use the same currency in different countries while complying with various laws and regulations.